huggingface/blog/duckdb-nsql-7b.md

 <em>Dataset viewer of world-cities-geo dataset</em>
 </p>

-Behind the scenes, each dataset in the hub is processed by the [Hugging Face datasets server API](https://huggingface.co/docs/datasets-server/index), which gets useful information and serves functionalities like:
+Behind the scenes, each dataset in the Hub is processed by the [Hugging Face datasets server API](https://huggingface.co/docs/datasets-server/index), which gets useful information and serves functionalities like:
 - List the dataset **splits, column names and data types**
 - Get the dataset **size** (in number of rows or bytes)
 - Download and view **rows at any index** in the dataset